SOUNDLineDP/SOUND/README.md

 ```

 ### Installation
-1. clone the github repository by using the following command:
+1. clone the github repository by using the following command

 ```
  git clone https://github.com/SOUNDLineDP/SOUND.git
 ```
-2. use the following command to install required libraries in conda environment:
+2. use the following command to install required libraries in conda environment

 ```
  conda env create -f requirements.yml